Thursday, 21 June 2018

 Once out on the road, we asked the driver to direct us to Fix and he pointed back up the hill, adding that it was at least two kilometres away.

-This was annoying, but we consoled ourselves with the prospect of coffee and pastries in the town.
-The first thing we saw as we entered the streets was the boulangerie, with a sign on the closed door saying they were away on their annual holidays for the next two weeks.
+This was annoying, as we should have been there by now, but we consoled ourselves with the prospect of coffee and pastries when we arrived.
+The first thing we saw as we entered the village was the boulangerie, with a sign on the closed door saying they were away on their annual holidays for the next two weeks.

 However the bar across the street was open and we hurried across, only to be met at the door by the landlady, who told us that she could not serve us because the water supply to the village had been unexpectedly cut!

-Disconsolately we ate some dried fruit and swigged a little water (of which we had not much left), then trudged off.
+Disconsolately we ate some dried fruit and swigged a little water (we had very little left), then trudged off.

-Beside the road was a dusty track, the GR40, which merged into the road itself after a couple of kilometres.
+Beside the road was a rough wheel track, the GR40, which merged into the road itself after a couple of kilometres.

-This road was not as bad as it sounds, as it was small and lined with wildflowers, and went along a fine airy upland before coming to a crossroads.
+This road was not at all unpleasant, as it was small and lined with wildflowers, and went along a fine airy ridge before coming to a crossroads.

 At that point we followed the GR on a fast-falling stony track and passed through the hamlet of Chantuzier, tucked up against a wooded hill.